-We were not provided access to factory premises by the management of the Company because of fear of escalation from labour force due to which we were unable to observe the counting of physical inventories and to conduct physical verification of property, plant and equipment at the end of the year.
-We were unable to satisfy ourselves by alternative means concerning the inventory and property, plant and equipment held by the Company at June 30, 2019 which are stated in the statement of financial position at Rs.
+- a) We were not provided access to factory premises by the management of the Company due to which we were unable to observe the counting of physical inventories and to conduct physical verification of property, plant and equipment at the end of the year.
+We were unable to satisfy ourselves by alternative means concerning the inventory and property, plant and equipment held by the Company at June 30, 2020 which are stated in the statement of financial position at Rs.
 565.44 million and Rs.
-899.998 million, respectively.
-Further, the Company was unable to provided us access to its books of account and other information, present at factory premises, which were necessary for the purpose of our audit.
+861.233 million, respectively. - b) The Company has not provided us access to its books of account and other information which were necessary for the purpose of our audit.